masoud-rafiee/tocampus-MVP/README.md

 ## 🎓 Project Overview

 ToCampus is a comprehensive university social and event management platform designed to unify campus communications.
-Built as a Phase 1 MVP for Bishop's University with multi-tenant architecture for global scalability.
+Built as a **production-ready application** for Bishop's University with multi-tenant architecture for global scalability.

-**Implements:** SRS v3.0 (CS-410 Final Project)
+**Implements:** SRS v3.0 (CS-410 Final Project) - **Beyond MVP**

 ### ✨ Key Features